FOX Interrupts Programming for Shocking Trump Rant

 The conflict has extended beyond the courtroom.
 In response to Trump’s redistricting efforts in Texas and other Republican-led states, Newsom issued a stern warning.
 Via Instagram, he urged Trump to “call your lapdogs off.”

-In his social media post, Newsom emphasized the need for Trump to instruct Governor Greg Abbott to cease actions, stressing that Trump was not “entitled” to five congressional seats.
+In his social media post regarding Trump’s request to the Texas governor to get him five congressional seats, Newsom emphasized the need for Trump to instruct Governor Greg Abbott to cease actions, stressing that Trump was not “entitled” to five House seats.
 Newsom warned of a swift and decisive electoral response from California if Trump failed to control his allies, asserting that California would actively defend democracy.

-The redistricting issue began two weeks ago when Trump urged Texas Governor Greg Abbott to secure five congressional seats through mid-decade gerrymandering, a practice typically done every ten years following the U.S. Census.
+The redistricting issue began two weeks ago when Trump urged Abbott to secure the seats through mid-decade gerrymandering, a practice typically done every ten years following the U.S. Census.
 Texas Democrats have thwarted the redistricting by leaving the state to prevent the Texas GOP from reaching a quorum.

 With only 300 National Guard troops remaining in Los Angeles, California, Newsom’s legal team seeks mainly symbolic relief: a declaration that the memorandum used for federalizing the National Guard and Hegseth’s orders were unauthorized and illegal.
 According to Newsom, the remaining troops are stationed at Joint Forces Training Base in Los Alamitos, California, “without a clear mission, direction, or a timeline for returning to their state duties.”